ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

     :maxdepth: 1

     Setup the Build Environment on Linux/Ubuntu <building-setup-linux>
-    Setup the Build Environment on Windows <building-setup-windows>
+    Setup the make Build Environment on Windows <building-setup-windows>
     Setup the waf Build Environment on Windows10 using WSL <building-setup-windows10>
     Setup the waf Build Environment on Windows using Cygwin <building-setup-windows-cygwin>
     Setup the Build Environment on MacOSX <building-setup-mac>